Assorted retorts from yahoo boards and elsewhere : ... mainly to Hemant Mehta, somewhere else : "maybe Zeus does exist"?

 Nimrod also had very megalomaniac projects.
 If he wanted to conquer the sky ... he failed, and with many megalomaniac leaders once they fail there is a cover up story.
 When we get as late as Hesiod we find Nimrod reflected not just in Zeus with the Egide, but also in the Titans who tried to conquer his Olymp.

-A bit later we find a Zeus who has a tomb in Crete.
+A bit later than Nimrod but earlier than Homer we also find a Zeus who has a tomb in Crete.
 I suppose the Saturnus who was his father was chased by him to Italy, where he had a son called Picus and a grandson called Latinus.
 And Latinus' daughter Lavinia married one Aeneas who came from Troy.
 Julius Caesar descend from that couple, thus from "Zeus'" brother Picus.

-Even a bit later we find Greek society involved in the Troyan war.
+Even a bit later we find Greek society involved in the Trojan war.
 Agamemnon has his sceptre from Zeus.

-When I look at what Leaf had to say about the Troyan war, it seems Agamemnon as well as Priam had his sceptre from some Hittite Nimrod-wannabe - Achaean Greece and Troyan Phrygia were both satrapies in the Hittite Empire.
+When I look at what Leaf had to say about the Trojan war, it seems Agamemnon as well as Priam had his sceptre from some Hittite Nimrod-wannabe - Achaean Greece and Trojan Phrygia were both satrapies in the Hittite Empire.***

 When I look at Classic Greek literature, the word Hittite is not as much as mentioned before you start getting Greek literature of Biblical type.
 Septuagint translation would have been earliest I presume.